Therapy

 November 2021 Anna Freud Centre, London

-Child Triangulation Processes – A new, child-centered framework for understanding resistance to contact (Webinar).
+Child Triangulation Processes – A new, child-centred framework for understanding resistance to contact (Webinar).

 September 2022 British Psychological Society